-This short tutorial shows you how to log out of WordPress.
+This quick tutorial shows you how to log out of WordPress.

-If you are working on your site in your own device and in a secure environment, the easiest way to leave your site is to type a new URL into your browser, or by closing your browser without logging out.
+If you are working on your website in a secure environment and in your own computer, the easiest way to leave your site is to type another URL into your browser window, or by closing your browser without logging out.

 If you’re working on a shared or public computer, or in an unsecured space, however, this can leave your account exposed.
 Someone could view your browser history, access your account and get into your WordPress Dashboard.

-You can avoid security issues by logging off when you are done working on your site.
+You can avoid having your account be tampered with or hijacked by logging off when you are done working on your site.

-The tutorial below explains how to log out of WordPress and some additional ways to enhance your WordPress logout function.
+The simple tutorial below explains how to log out of WordPress and some additional things you can do with your WordPress logout function.

 Note: When you sign into your WordPress site, a “cookie” is stored in your web browser.
 This cookie allows WordPress to remember who you are.
-If you leave your site for a while but return later, WordPress will recognize the cookie and not ask you to log in again.
+If you leave your site for a while and come back again later, WordPress will recognize the cookie and not ask you to log in again.

 Important: The cookie cannot tell WordPress who is actually logged into your site.
-If you have a WordPress cookie set in your web browser, anyone using your computer can access your WordPress dashboard.
+If a WordPress cookie is set in your web browser, anyone using your computer can access the admin screens of your site.

 To prevent this from happening (especially when using a public or shared computer) click on the Log Out link and WordPress will delete the cookie from your web browser.
 To reset the cookie just log into WordPress again.

-Also, while you are logged into your WordPress admin section, your web browser may be sending multiple requests to your server, depending on what kind of plugins you have installed, and if you are editing WordPress posts on your site (this is largely due to the WordPress autosave feature).
+Also, while you are logged into the WordPress admin, your web browser may be sending multiple requests to your server, depending on what kind of plugins you have installed, and if you are editing pages on your site (this is mainly due to the WordPress autosave feature).

-These frequent requests can add up to a large amount of resource usage if you leave your computer unattended throughout the day, especially if your site is hosted on a shared server.
-This is another reason why it is also recommended that you log out of your WP admin dashboard whenever you’re not actively working on your computer or website.
+These requests can add up to a large amount of resource usage if you leave your computer unattended throughout the day, especially on a shared server.
+This is another reason why it is also recommended that you log out of WordPress if you’re no longer working on your site.

-At the far right-hand side of the Toolbar is the “Howdy, User” section with your Gravatar image.
+At the far right-hand side of the Admin Toolbar is the “Howdy, User” section with an image of your Gravatar.

-If you hover your mouse over this section it displays your name and username, and links pointing to your “Profile Screen” and a “Log Out” link.
+If you hover over this area with your mouse it expands to display your name and username, and links pointing to your “Profile Screen” and a “Log Out” link.

-To log off WordPress, click on the “Log Out” link in this section …
+To log out of WordPress, click on the “Log Out” link in this section …

-How To Terminate All Other User Sessions In WordPress
+Logging Out Of All Other Sessions In WordPress

-As an additional security prevention measure, WordPress lets you log out of all current sessions except your present browser session.
+As an added security measure, WordPress lets you log out of all current sessions except the one in your current browser session.
 This is useful if, for example, you have left your account logged in at a public computer, or if you’ve lost or misplaced your phone.

-To log off all sessions in WordPress, go to the “Howdy, User” section and select “Edit My Profile” …
+To log out of all sessions in WordPress, go to the “Howdy, User” section and click on the “Edit My Profile” link …

-Click on the “Log Out of All Other Sessions” button …
+Click “Log Out of All Other Sessions” …

 You will be logged out of everywhere else, except for your existing browser session …

-In addition to the built-in log out functions explained above, you can enhance WordPress log out functionality using plugins.
+In addition to the built-in logout functions explained above, you can extend your site’s log out capabilities using plugins.

-Below are some of the log out functions you can enhance using WordPress plugins:
+Let’s review some of the functionality you can extend by installing WordPress plugins:

 WordPress gives you a similar functionality.
 You can automatically log out all inactive users with the WP Idle Logout plugin.